 Current president of TWASI

-A passionate wildlife photographer for over ten years Vic Sharrat turned professional in March 2002 and served for over five years as Chairman of THE WILDLIFE ART SOCIETY INTERNATIONAL.
-In appreciation of his dedicated service he was made ‘Honorary Fellow’ of the Society in 2008 and he is now the current President.
+A passionate wildlife photographer for over ten years Vic Sharratt turned professional in March 2002 and served for over five years as Chairman of THE WILDLIFE ART SOCIETY INTERNATIONAL.
+In appreciation of his dedicated service he was made ‘Honorary Fellow’ of the Society in 2008, after many years as the President of the society he is now the current Honorary Vice President.

 Vic has an exhibition running in Kenya and is mounting a ‘retrospective’ of his work in UK later this year.
 A contributor of photography and articles to various magazines his work can be seen regularly in the pages of the quarterly arts magazine ‘WILDSCAPE’ During 2009 photography in Yellowstone NP; Minnesota; Mexico;** Bavaria and of course East Africa are among the destinations on his busy schedule.